startups · 15 May 2026

 HRSA's mission is to give organizations the tools to develop ideas and projects that have a public-wide impact, whether that's improving access to health care for underserved communities, reducing health disparities, or maximizing care accessibility for all.
 Essentially, it's a series of grants targeting different healthcare areas, including mental health, telehealth, maternal health, and others.

-Although HRSA's funding programs mainly target non-profit organizations, startups can become eligible by collaborating with the former.
+Although HRSA's funding programs mainly target non-profit organizations, startups can become eligible by collaborating with the latter.

 SBIR (Small Business Innovation Research) and STTR (Small Business Technology Transfer) funding programs